 Instructions

-- Heat up the grill while you get things prepared.
-Split the peaches in half carefully along the 'join' line, twisting the two halves to open them.
+- Heat up the grill over medium heat while you get things prepared.
+Split the peaches in half carefully along the 'seam' line, then carefully hold one half in each hand and twist the two halves to open them.
 Remove the stone.
-Brush with a little oil on the cut side.
+Brush with a little oil on the cut side, and, if you like, also on the skin.

-- Serve topped with the maple mascarpone and garnished with mint.
+- Serve two halves per serving, each topped with a spoonful of the maple mascarpone and, optionally, garnished with mint.

 Nutrition